 Every country trends differ, and one way to learn more about a country’s platform is by studying its statistics.
 Just like in the Netherlands, it has nearly 10 million Facebook subscribers.
 But,the survey says that Dutch people prefer using WhatsApp for business purposes.

 Facebook accounts in Ukraine continue to surge every year after Russian’s Vkontakte was prohibited in the country.
-As of 2017, there were more than 9.5 million Ukrainians subscribed to Facebook.
+There were more than 9.5 million Ukrainians subscribed to Facebook.
 It looks like Ukrainian businesses should take advantage of using Facebook marketing.

 The last but not the least, Romania lands at number 10 as European countries with the most Facebook users by population.
-Data says that Facebook users in Romania nearly reached 10 million in 2017.
+Data says that Facebook users in Romania nearly reached 10 million.
 This covers more than half of the total population of Romania.

 According to reports, 91% of the companies say that using social media like Facebook provides a competitive advantage.
 Also, 53% of respondents say that they generate sales opportunities using this social network.